natenka/pyneng-book-en/docs/source/book/09_functions/1_create_func.rst

     Out[7]: [0, 2, 22, 40]

 .. note::
-    Note the string ``Out[5]`` in ipython: thus ipython shows that the function/method returns something and shows what it returns.
+    Note string ``Out[5]`` in ipython: thus ipython shows that function/method returns something and shows what it returns.

 If you try to write the result of configure_intf() function to a variable, the variable will have None: